prmtl/appfy.recipe.gae/README.txt

 `appfy.recipe.gae` provides a series of zc.buildout recipes to help App Engine development.
-It is inspired by `rod.recipe.appengine <http://pypi.python.org/pypi/rod.recipe.appengine>`_, but with support for a more natural layout and functionalities split in different recipes.
+It is inspired by `rod.recipe.appengine <http://pypi.python.org/pypi/rod.recipe.appengine>`_, but using a different layout and with extended functionalities.
+It is also split in different recipes.
 Currently `appfy.recipe.gae` has 3 recipes:

 :appfy.recipe.gae\:sdk: Downloads and installs the App Engine SDK.
-:appfy.recipe.gae\:tools: Installs appcfg, dev_appserver and python
+:appfy.recipe.gae\:tools: Installs a python executable and several SDK
-    executables.
+    scripts in the buildout directory: appcfg, bulkload_client, bulkloader, dev_appserver and remote_api_shell.
+It also allows to set default values to start the dev_appserver.
-:appfy.recipe.gae\:app_lib: Downloads packages from PyPi and installs in
+:appfy.recipe.gae\:app_lib: Downloads libraries from PyPi and installs in
     the app directory.

 Source code and issue tracker can be found at `http://code.google.com/p/appfy/ <http://code.google.com/p/appfy/>`_.